VerPlaPoS

 Short description

-Which global problems are caused by plastics along their supply chain and how severe are these?
-This question is answered by means of a context-specific analysis with regard to the entire life cycle of possible product solutions (textile, food) or plastics (e.g. food packaging) and the entire range of problems based on the life cycle assessment method and information from the previous work packages.
-Various practice partners from the textile and food commerce provide support.
+Which global problems were caused by plastics along their supply chain and how severe are these?
+This question was answered by means of a context-specific analysis with regard to the entire life cycle of possible product solutions (textile, food) or plastics (e.g. food packaging) and the entire range of problems based on the life cycle assessment method and information from the previous work packages.
+Various practice partners from the textile and food commerce provided support.

 WP 9 Testing "new solutions"